Commercial Driver's License

 WANTS AND WARRANTS CHECK FOR ALL CDL DRIVERS (KRS 281A.300)

-All applicants for a CDL (original and renewal) must undergo a "hot file" check conducted by the Kentucky State Police.
+All applicants for a CDL (original and renewal) must undergo a "National Crime Information Center" check conducted by the Kentucky State Police.
 The cost is $3.00 and will be collected by the KYTC Driver Licensing Regional office at the time of issuance.
 It will be a quick check and will not delay the driver in receiving their CDL.
 If a "hit" occurs, a notice will be sent to the law enforcement agency that originated the warrant for further investigation.

 RENEWING A CDL